Cláudio Caçapa: Newcastle United

 Caçapa signed for Newcastle United on a Free transfer after his contract with previous club Lyon expired, on 3 August 2007, signing an initial two-year deal with an option for a third.
 He made his debut for Newcastle as an 89th-minute substitute during the goalless draw against Aston Villa on 18 August, and in doing so he became the 1,000th player to represent the Magpies in a competitive match.

-He made his home debut for Newcastle in a 2–0 win over Barnsley on 29 August, and then his Premier League home debut three days later in a 1–0 win over Wigan Athletic on 1 September.
 He scored his first goal for the club with a header against Tottenham Hotspur on 22 October in a 3–1 win.

-On 3 November, Caçapa suffered a setback, being substituted out of Newcastle's game against Portsmouth after only 18 minutes.
+On 3 November, Caçapa was substituted out of Newcastle's game against Portsmouth after only 18 minutes.
 It was later announced that his poor play in the game was due to a "slight hamstring strain".
-Caçapa made a triumphant return to the Newcastle squad on 15 December, when he was named Man of the Match in their away win at Fulham.
+He returned to the Newcastle squad on 15 December, when he was named Man of the Match in their away win at Fulham.

-He scored his second goal for Newcastle on 16 January 2008 when they went through to the FA Cup 4th Round after a 4–1 replay victory over Stoke City with Caçapa getting the second goal.
+He scored his second goal for Newcastle on 16 January 2008 when they went through to the FA Cup 4th Round after a 4–1 replay victory over Stoke City.
 He was ruled out for five weeks on 22 March after suffering a groin injury before the 2–0 win over Fulham.

-Caçapa had an indifferent 2007–08 campaign, he was in and out of the starting XI, and although turning in some impressive performances, he struggled for consistency.

 In the 2008–09 season he was utilised both as a defender and a midfielder due to Newcastle having both a small squad and numerous injuries to players.
 Most of Caçapa's 2008–09 campaign was blighted by injury.
 He made his last appearance in December, failing to appear throughout 2009 as Newcastle were relegated before being released on 1 July 2009 when his contract expired.